UlisesOrea07/UlisesOrea07/README.md

 ### :bar_chart: working:

  - In a web project; e-comerce at bootcamp HENRY as a developer.
- - Using: Reactjs, Nodejs, express, PostgreSQL, Bootstrap, React-Redux, JavaScript | Firebase | Sequelize
+ - Using: Reactjs, Nodejs, express, PostgreSQL, Bootstrap, React-Redux, JavaScript, Firebase, Sequelize

  ### :books: Learning:
  - | Typescript | AWS |